 It is the expected dividend growth rate plus the ratio of dividend for next year to the company’s stock price, adjusted for the cost of stock issuance.
 For instance, if the stock issuance cost is 10% of the current stock price of the company.
-And the stock price is $30, then the adjusted stock price is $30*(1-0.10) = $27.
-And, if the expected dividend growth rate is 5% and dividend for the next year is $2, the marginal cost of common stock capital would be ($2/$27)+5% =12.40%.
+If the stock price is $30, then the adjusted stock price is $30*(1-0.10) = $27.
+And, if the expected dividend growth rate is 5% and the dividend for the next year is $2, the marginal cost of common stock capital would be ($2/$27)+5% =12.40%.

-In the case of preference shares, adding dividend growth rate does not make any sense as a company usually pays dividends on preference shares at a constant growth rate.
+In the case of preference shares, adding a dividend growth rate does not make any sense, as a company usually pays dividends on preference shares at a constant growth rate.
 So, the cost of preferred stock capital is the ratio of preferred dividends to net issuance proceeds (Gross proceeds less issuance costs).